Contract of sale

 3 The property is held as tenants in common – individuals have unequal parcels of shares (individual buyers can choose who receives their share in their will).

-Buyers should always examine the certificates that are commonly found in a vendor’s statement; these include:
+Buyers should always examine the certificates that are commonly found in a vendor’s statement:

 • a zoning certificate from the Victorian Government Department of Planning or the local council;